Minnesota Child Seat Injury Lawyers

 Contact A Minneapolis Child Seat Injury Lawyer

 If your child has been injured or killed due to a child seat defect, it is your right to seek compensation for the financial damages that have resulted.
 To do so, let us evaluate your case and work hard in achieving a satisfactory result for you.
-To get started, call us at 612-TSR-TIME, or fill out our contact form to schedule your free case evaluation and let us tell you what we can do in your individual case.
+To get started, call (612) TSR-TIME and speak to a Minneapolis defective product lawyer at our firm, or fill out our contact form to schedule your free case evaluation and let us tell you what we can do in your individual case.